fffonion/lua-resty-openssl/README.md

 as those in [pkey:encrypt](#pkeyencrypt).
 When `padding` is `RSA_PKCS1_PSS_PADDING`, it's possible to specify PSS salt length by setting `opts.pss_saltlen`.

 For EC key, this function does a ECDSA verification.
+Normally, the ECDSA signature should be encoded in ASN.1 DER format.
+If the `opts` table contains a `ecdsa_use_raw` field with a true value, this library treat `signature` as concatenation of binary representation `pr` and `ps`.
+This is useful for example to verify the signature as JWS.
+This feature is only supported on OpenSSL 1.1.0 or later.

 ```lua
 -- RSA and EC keys